 4. Live in the moment.

 Instead of worrying about getting the right shot, getting multiple shots, getting the lighting right, or waiting for people in the background to move as well as intentional photobombs, you can just enjoy the moment.
-I can’t tell you how many spontaneous moments I’ve missed because I was focus on getting just the right shot.
+I can’t tell you how many spontaneous moments I’ve missed because I was focused on getting just the right shot.

 5. No photo flubs.